HomeFinanceDebt Snowball Calculator

 Pro Tip

-Call each credit card issuer and ask for a rate reduction.
-Cards often have separate purchase APR, promotional APR, and cash advance APR.
-Getting even one card reduced from 24% to 18% can shave months off your snowball plan.
+Call each credit card issuer and ask for a rate reduction before you start.
+Getting even one card reduced from 24% to 18% can shave several months off your snowball plan without increasing your payment at all.